Cardiff South East (UK Parliament constituency)

 Cardiff South East was a parliamentary constituency in Cardiff, Wales.
-It returned one Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
+It returned one member of parliament to the House of Commons of the Parliament of the United Kingdom.

-The constituency was created for the 1950 general election, and abolished for the 1983 general election.
+The constituency was created for the 1950 general election and abolished before the 1983 general election.
 Its only MP was Labour's James Callaghan, who served as Prime Minister of the United Kingdom from 1976 to 1979, while still serving as the seat's MP.
-Its present-day equivalent is Cardiff South and Penarth.
+Its equivalent today is Cardiff South and Penarth.

 Boundaries

 1950–1974: The County Borough of Cardiff wards of Adamsdown, Roath, South, and Splott, and the Urban District of Penarth.

 1974–1983: The County Borough of Cardiff wards of Adamsdown, Grangetown, Roath, Rumney, South, and Splott.